notifhy/frontend/index.md

 ---
 ![](./assets/notifhy-banner.png)

+# Project Status
+NotifHy was made before Hypixel clearly defined the rules of their API.
+Now, this bot violates the rules established at https://api.hypixel.net/.
+For this reason, this project has been (somewhat) abandoned, and no more features will be added.
+The public bot that once hosted an instance of NotifHy has been deleted.
+This site has been scrubbed, and emails, invites, etc have been replaced with example text.

 # About NotifHy
 NotifHy is a notification bot for Hypixel.
 Share logins with friends, get reminders to claim daily rewards, and get alerts on suspicious activity.